-The bill requires model developers to disclose all registered in-copyright works that they "know" were used in the course of training, independently of any copyright holder request.
+The bill requires model developers to catalog all registered in-copyright works that they "know" were used in the course of training, independently of any copyright holder request.
 The vast majority of works created in the last century are copyrighted and hundreds of thousands of works are registered every year, so every model developer will "know" that substantial numbers of covered works are in their training data.
-What kind of knowledge is required?
-It may not matter, because model developers are also required to "[m]ake reasonable efforts to identify and document any other copyrighted materials [i.e., materials they don't yet know about] that were used to train the GenAl model."
+What kind of knowledge is required to trigger the obligation to catalog a work and its owner?
+It may not matter, because model developers are also required to "[m]ake reasonable efforts to identify and document any other copyrighted materials [i.e., materials they don't yet know about] that were used by the developer to train the GenAl model."
 What are "reasonable efforts" in the context of this cutting edge technology and the mountains of data used in training?
 What is reasonable in light of the speculative nature of rights holder legal claims under federal law?
 These issues would have to be sorted out in the inevitable gold rush of litigation spawned by this bill.

-In any event, the bill requires (in Section 3116) some level of proactive searching and filtering by model developers before any request has been made.
-That means that the "fingerprint" technology referenced elsewhere in the bill, whatever its utility, is not available.
-The registration records on file with the Copyright Office would be the only authoritative source of information about covered works, and these records are not machine-accessible or machine-readable.2 Thus it would be impossible to automate searching these records at the scale required to support analysis of massive AI training datasets.
+In any event, the bill requires some level of proactive searching and filtering by model developers before any request has been made.
+That means that the "fingerprint" technology referenced elsewhere in the bill, whatever its utility, is not available to the developer when it makes this initial catalog.
+The registration records on file with the Copyright Office would be the only authoritative source of information about covered works and their owners, and these records are not machine-accessible or machine-readable.2 Thus it would be impossible to automate searching these records at the scale required to support analysis of massive Al training datasets.

-More importantly, even if registration records were machine-accessible, these records don't provide enough information to enable the identification of relevant works in a training dataset.
+More importantly, even if registration records were machine-accessible, these records don't provide enough information to enable the identification of relevant works in a training dataset, or the owners of those works.
 Copyright registration records are akin to cards in a library card catalog and include only basic bibliographical information - a work's title, author, date of first publication and the like.
 While some registrations are accompanied by deposit copies of works, those copies are not made publicly accessible or searchable online, so a researcher has no way of connecting a registration record with the attributes of the registered work (the words in an article, the appearance of an image, the sound of a recording, etc.).
 Several types of works commonly found online (like photographs and periodicals) are typically registered in group registrations that can list anywhere between 10 and 750 individual works each, again providing only titles or brief descriptions for the underlying works.
-Copyright owners are under no obligation to include unique identifiers or even basic bibliographical information with published copies of their works, so there is no way to reliably match copies found on the open internet to particular works, owners, or registration records.
-AB 412 thus makes an impossible regulatory demand of AI developers: proactively to ascertain and provide information that simply cannot be obtained at a reasonable cost based on publicly available information.
+Copyright owners are under no obligation to include unique identifiers or even basic bibliographical information with published copies of their works, nor are they required to update these records to reflect changes in ownership.
+Thus there is no way to reliably match copies found on the open internet to particular works, owners, or registration records.
+AB 412 makes an impossible regulatory demand of Al developers: proactively to ascertain and provide information that simply cannot be obtained at a reasonable cost based on publicly available information.